-The use of the common insecticide Ivermectin is associated with lower mortality during treatment of COVID-19, especially in patients with severe pulmonary involvement and has been recommended by health experts to both prevent and treat Covid-19.
+The use of the common insecticide Ivermectin is associated with lower mortality during treatment of COVID-19, especially in patients with severe pulmonary involvement, and has been recommended by health experts to both prevent and treat Covid-19.

 Of the 280 patients, 173 were treated with Ivermectin, and 107 not.
 Most patients across both groups received either or both Hydroxychloroquine and azithromycin.

 Ivermectin is produced normally by the bacterium Streptomyces avermitilis and kills lice, worms, nematodes and mites by disrupting the fluid exchange through the insect’s cell membrane.
-The FDA approved the anti-helminthic drug in 2015, stating that it was ‘astonishingly safe’.
-In other studies it has been shown to extend the effectiveness of chemotherapy drugs (2).
+The FDA approved the anti-helmintic drug in 2015, stating that it was ‘astonishingly safe’.
+In other studies it has even been shown to extend the effectiveness of chemotherapy drugs (2).

 In India, a matched case-controlled study amongst health care workers in contact with Covid-19 patients between September and October 2020 showed a 73% reduction in infection in those taking two doses of Ivermectin.
 Protection lasted approximately one month (3).

 In March 2021, a British panel of health experts – The Evidence Based Medical Consultancy – convened a meeting of Health experts from 16 countries, in Bath, who produced a meta-analysis of 20 research studies on Ivermectin.
 They called for the immediate use of Ivermectin in both treatment of, and prevention of Covid-19 (4).